erikdrobne/SwiftUICoordinator/README.md

 ## Introduction

-The Coordinator pattern is a popular design pattern in Swift/iOS apps that assists in managing navigation and flow between views within an application.
-The concept involves keeping views lightweight and decoupled, resulting in an app that is easier to maintain and extend over time.
-This package offers a solution for seamlessly integrating the Coordinator pattern into the SwiftUI framework.
+The Coordinator pattern is a widely used design pattern in Swift/iOS applications that facilitates the management of navigation and view flow within an app.
+The main idea behind this pattern is to decouple the navigation logic from the views, thereby making it easier to maintain and extend the application over time.
+By offering a central point of contact for navigation purposes, the Coordinator pattern encapsulates the navigation logic and enables views to remain lightweight and focused on their own responsibilities.

+This package provides a seamless integration of the Coordinator pattern into the SwiftUI framework, making it easy to implement and manage navigation in your SwiftUI applications.
+With the Coordinator pattern, you can easily manage the flow of views within your app, while maintaining a clear separation of concerns between views and navigation logic.
+This results in a more maintainable and extensible app, with clean and easy-to-understand code.

 ## Problem

 Despite the benefits of using SwiftUI, navigating between views and managing their flow can become a complex and cumbersome task.
-With NavigationStack, there are limitations where dismissing or replacing views in the middle of the stack becomes challenging.
-Additionally, views within an app should be decoupled from each other and should not know about the configuration or presentation of other views.
-Our goal is to reduce the time spent on navigation by seamlessly integrating the Coordinator pattern into SwiftUI, providing a lightweight and decoupled approach to view management that enables efficient dismissal and replacement of views.
+With `NavigationStack`, there are limitations where dismissing or replacing views in the middle of the stack becomes challenging.
+This can occur when you have multiple views that are presented in sequence, and you need to dismiss or replace one of the intermediate views.

+The second challenge is related to popping to the root view.
+This can occur when you have multiple views that are presented in a hierarchical manner, and you need to return to the root view.

 ## Implementation